Software Defined Receiver

 difficult and sometimes locked up the program.
 Important tip :

-Be and enter the proper leading zero’s.
+Be and enter the proper leading zero’s (a pain).
 Features

 include: Noise Reduction, Noise Blanker, Manual and Automatic Notch